Fumohouse/godot-luau-script/docs/src/usage/building-and-installation.md

 # Building and Installation

+## Download

-Prebuilt binaries can be found on the [releases page](https://github.com/Fumohouse/godot-luau-script/releases).
+Prebuilt binaries for each tagged release can be found on the [releases page](https://codeberg.org/ksk/godot-luau-script/releases).

-If you would like to build this project yourself, instructions are provided below.
+## Installation

+All necessary GDExtension files are provided in `bin/`.
+It should suffice to copy the entire folder into your Godot project.
+After reloading the project, the extension should be loaded and you should be able to create a Luau script through the script creation dialog.

-## Building
+## Building yourself

 `godot-luau-script` uses [SConstruct](https://scons.org/) to build.